piovere/CV/readme.rst

 ________________________________________________________________
-Curriculum Vitae : Kathryn D. Huff
+Curriculum Vitae : Rachel N. Slaybaugh
 ________________________________________________________________

-This repository contains my curriculum vitae source files.
+This repository contains my curriculum vitae source files and pdfs of two versions: long and summary.

-A current pdf can usually be found on my website :

-homepages.cae.wisc.edu~/khuff/papers/cv.pdf

-In order to build my cv from the source, try latex or pdflatex.
+In order to build my cv from the source, try pdflatex.
+You'll need the accompanying resume2.cls files.

 Thanks for your interest.
-Also, thanks to the individuals responsible for the resume.cls file utilized here and to Ted Pavlic whose bibenum code I borrowed from the interwebs.
+Thanks also to Katy Huff from whose repo I forked and Trey Hunner, so provided materials I adapted as well.